AHKPLAYS/auto-annotated-portfolio/content/pages/index.md

     title: >-
       WELCOME!
 I'M AHK, A VERSATILE VIDEO EDITOR SPECIALIZING IN CRAFTING ENGAGING NARRATIVES FOR BOTH SHORT AND LONG-FORM CONTENT.
 I TRANSFORM FOOTAGE INTO COMPELLING VISUAL STORIES.
-EXPLORE MY PORTFOLIO AND LET'S COLLABORATE ON BRINGING YOUR VISION TO LIFE THROUGH METICULOUS EDITING.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you